-It is important to purchase a generator system that is reliable over time as well as cost-effective at the time of purchase.
-Startup, maintenance and repair costs will affect the overall cost of a generator system tremendously and this varies tremendously between brands and fuel types (diesel, natural gas and/or propane).
-To help decide which type of fuel is best for a specific situation/site, please refer to this page and then come back to help decide which brand and model are best for you.
+Most want a generator system that is reliable over time as well as cost-effective at the time of purchase.
+Startup, maintenance and repair costs will affect the overall cost of a generator system and this varies tremendously between brands, engine types and fuel types (diesel, natural gas and/or propane).
+To help decide which type of fuel is best for a specific situation/site, please refer to this page and then read on to help decide which brand and model are best for you.

 With many generators, major components are eerily similar or even identical between brands.
 So while a few brands will use premium engines, enclosures and/or alternators (and we applaud this), the generator's control components are commonly the biggest noticeable difference between generators, as they are rarely even similar between major brands.
 In fact, the quality and design of the generator's controller is usually the deciding factor in what makes one generator superior to another.
 That is why the generator's control components are often the most important consideration (more important than purchase price) when choosing which generator brand to purchase.

 Ideally, the generator's controller and associated electronics will be open architecture, meaning that anyone can gain full access to all of the controller's programming functions.
 However, most larger generator original equipment manufacturers (OEMs) prefer locked, proprietary controllers with hidden functions, no publicly available documentation and limited user access in order to create a second revenue stream at your expense.